-furnished free with every Kodak, and contains concise directions for taking photographs of every variety of subject.
+with every Kodak, is entirely devoid of technical expressions, and contains concise directions for taking photographs of every variety of subject.

 When the 100 pictures (or any number) have been taken, the spool of film can be removed and sent by mail for six cents to the Eastman factory to have the negatives developed and pictures printed, (see price list), thus relieving the user from all trouble of the chemical manipulations, and insuring good results to the novice.